 I’d like to think that communication is one of my strongest skills.
 Whether it be during my internship last summer with a consultancy firm, in my role as secretary of my college society or during my part-time job, I’ve had to communicate with colleagues, clients, customers and fellow students, consistently.

 As my other team members were uncomfortable presenting, I stepped up and took on the entire presentation.
-I quickly got up to speed on the second half of it, found time to do a dry run before the presentation itself and then delivered solo for 20 minutes.
-And dealt with questions.
+I quickly got up to speed on the second half of it, found time to do a dry run before the presentation itself, then delivered solo for 20 minutes and dealt with any questions.

 Thankfully the presentation went well.
 The lecturer actually complimented my presentation style on the day, I was the only presenter who got praise while up on their feet and we eventually got an A in that project.

 What I feel I showed there is an ability to communicate and adapt under pressure, an ability to present to a high standard and an understanding of the importance of practice.

 So, for a role as an auditor, you’ll need me to communicate with clients, with my colleagues and maybe eventually in the years to come to partake in client pitches.
 That’s a skillset I’m confident I have.